Draft Guidance – Not for Implementation

 For 90 days following the date of publication in the Federal Register of the notice announcing the availability of this guidance, comments and suggestions regarding this document should be submitted to the Docket No. assigned to that notice, Dockets Management Branch, Division of Management Systems and Policy, Office of Human Resources and Management Services, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD 20852.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1324) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1324 to identify the guidance you are requesting.

 Guidance for the Implementation of the Biomaterials Access Assurance Act of 1998.

 This document is intended to provide guidance.
 It represents the Agency’s current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind the Food and Drug Administration (FDA) or the public.
 An alternative approach may be used if such approach satisfies the requirements of the applicable statute and regulations.

 The Biomaterials Access Assurance Act of 1998 (BAA98) (21 U.S.C.
 1601-1606) establishes a mechanism to protect some biomaterial suppliers of implanted medical devices from liability in civil suits.
 For the purposes of this act, a "biomaterials supplier" is defined as an entity that directly or indirectly supplies a component part or raw material for use in the manufacture of an implanted medical device.
 In accordance with BAA98, except as provided, "a biomaterials supplier shall not be liable for harm to a claimant caused by an implant."
 Under the statute, a biomaterials supplier may be liable for damages: